IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 runtime traces and metadata obtained from the code analyzer and the use case recorder to generate partition recommendations.

-    The AI engine also produces a detailed report for the recommended partitions ~~microservices~~.
+    The AI engine also produces a detailed report for the recommended partitions.

   - **IBM Mono2Micro workbench UI:** The results obtained from the AI engine are stored in user’s local storage.
 The results can be uploaded to the